5 ways online businesses can get ready for Small Business Saturday

-Images: I use Canva or PicMonkey to create images for social media posts and my blog.
+Images: I use Canva to create images for social media posts and my blog.
 Both are easy to use and they have free options.
-If you want to know the Canva basics, read this post.

 The team at Small Business Saturday has put together a marketing pack for all small businesses to use.
 It’s free to download from their website and contains logos and posters you can use.
 Think about all the places you can use these materials to boost your participation.
 I don’t have a physical location either, but am using banners on my website and plan to print off the poster and display it in a window at home.
 Every little bit of promotion helps get the message about Small Business Saturday out there, and it tells people you’re involved.

-With the right offer and promotion plan, you’ll get people to our website and buying.
+With the right offer and promotion plan, you’ll get people to your website and buying.
 But you need a plan for how you will follow up with each of them.
 This is your chance to keep everyone who bought from you to keep coming back.
 So, have an idea of how you will do that beforehand.
-Think about what you need to follow up with people – will you give them a coupon to use in January, will you invite them to a webinar?
-Whatever you decide to do, make sure you have everything in place to send out as soon as possible after 1 December.
+Think about what you need to follow up with people – will you give them a coupon to use in January, or will you invite them to a webinar?
+Whatever you decide to do, make sure you have everything in place to send out as soon as possible after Small Business Saturday.

 So, now you know the things you need to do to plan for Small Business Saturday.
 All you have to decide what your offer will be.